 Induction Arrangements for New Staff (see Induction Policy/procedures)

-All new staff are issued with and given an introduction to this policy and the related policies by the School Business Manager or the Deputy Headteacher.
+All new staff are issued with and given an introduction to this policy and the related policies by the School Business Manager.
 Any queries should be directed in the first instance to the School Business Manager.